maciejmiklas/node-mcu-utils/README.md

 ```

 # Serial API
-Serial API exposes simple interface that provides access to weather and date so that it can be accessed outside NodeMCU - for example by Arduino.
+Serial API exposes simple interface that provides access to weather and date/time so that it can be accessed outside NodeMCU - for example by Arduino.

 Serial API is divided into few Lua scripts.
 Loading of each script will automatically add new API commands:
 - *serial_api.lua* - has to be always loaded.
 It initializes serial interface with few diagnostics commands.